Auditor: job description

-- work for professional firms outsourced by client companies
+- for professional firms outsourced by client companies

-- work in-house as part of an organisation’s accounting team
+- in-house as part of an organisation’s accounting team

-- work for large private companies, organisations and charities.
+- for large private companies, organisations and charities

 There are routes into a career in audit for both university graduates and school leavers, though routes differ depending on whether you are aiming for internal or external audit.

-External auditors must first qualify as chartered accountants with a professional accounting body.
-For more information about how to qualify, see our accountant job description.
+External auditors first need to qualify as chartered accountants with a professional accounting body.
+For more information about how to do this, see our accountant job description .

-It is also possible for graduates to gain a professional accounting qualification while working for the National Audit Office, which offers a three-year graduate scheme.
+You can also study for a professional accounting qualification while working for the National Audit Office, which offers a three-year graduate scheme.

 Achieving qualifications can take three to five years but you will work while studying.
 Employers often provide financial help with exams and allow time for study leave.

-Internal auditors do not have to qualify as accountants, though it could be helpful.
-Graduates can have a degree in any discipline but subjects such as accountancy, economics and IT are particularly beneficial.
-School leavers can enter the profession by starting as a trainee auditor and completing on-the-job training in order to progress.
+Internal auditors do not have to qualify as accountants.
+You can apply with a degree in any discipline but subjects such as accountancy, economics and IT are particularly beneficial.
+School leavers can enter the profession by starting as a trainee auditor or apprentice.

 - A keen interest in the financial system.